-"Building a deep learning model in a few minutes?
-Training takes hours!
-I don't even have a good enough machine."
-Countless people in data science say that they always try to avoid building depth on their own machines.
+“Building a deep learning model in a few minutes?
+It takes a few hours to train!
+I don’t even have a good enough machine.”
+Countless people who work on data science say they always try to avoid building depth on their machines.
 Learning model.

-In fact, you don't need to work for Google or other large technology companies to use deep learning datasets.
-You can build your own neural network from scratch in minutes, without renting Google's server.
-It is no longer just a dream.
-Fast.ai students designed a model on the Imagenet dataset in just 18 minutes.
+In fact, you don't need to work for Google or other large technology companies to use deep learning data sets, build your own neural network from scratch in a matter of minutes, without having to rent a Google server is no longer just a dream.
+Fast.ai students designed a model using only 18 minutes on the Imagenet dataset.
 This article will show a similar model building process.

-Deep learning is a very broad field, so in this article we will focus on solving image classification projects.
+Deep learning is a very wide field, so in this paper we will focus on solving image classification projects.
 In addition, we will use a very simple deep learning architecture to improve accuracy.

-You can consider the python code you see in this article as a reference for building an image classification model.
+You can consider the python code seen in this article as a reference for building an image classification model.
 Once you have a good understanding of the concept, you can try to participate in the competition!

 What is image classification?

 You will immediately realize that this is a (luxury) car.
-Take a step back and analyze how you came to this conclusion-you see a picture and classify its category (a car in this case).
-In short, that's all about image classification.
+Take a step back and analyze how you came to this conclusion - you saw a picture and classified its category (in this case a car).
+In short, this is everything about image classification.

-Classify a given image, there may be n categories in the image.
-Inspecting and classifying images manually is a very tedious process.
-When we face a large number of pictures, such as 10000 or even 100000, this task is almost impossible to complete.
-How useful would it be if the entire process could be automated and the images quickly labeled based on the corresponding classes?
+To classify a given image, there may be n categories in the image.
+Manually checking and classifying images is a very tedious process.
+When we are faced with a lot of pictures, such as 10000 or even 100000, this task is almost impossible to complete.
+If the entire process can be automated and quickly tag images according to the corresponding class, how useful would this be?

 Self-driving cars are a good example of understanding the application of image classification in the real world.
-In order to achieve autonomous driving, we can build an image classification model to identify various objects on the road, such as cars, people, moving objects, and so on.
-We will see a few use cases later in this article, with many more applications around.
+To achieve autonomous driving, we can create an image classification model to identify various objects on the road, such as cars, people, moving objects, and so on.
+We'll see a few use cases later in this article, and there are more applications around.

-Now that we have the subject, let's dive into how to build an image classification model, what its prerequisites are, and how it is implemented in Python.
+Now that we have mastered the theme, let's dive into how to build an image classification model, what are its prerequisites and how it is implemented in Python.

 You need two folders, one for the training set and one for the test set.
 The training set folder contains a .csv file and an image folder: